aozhimin/iOS-Debug-Hacks/README.md

 }
 ```

-Since `TCWebViewController` is a private class in Tencent SDK, it's unlikely been hooked by other class directly.
+Since `TCWebViewController` is a private class of Tencent SDK, it's unlikely been hooked by other class directly.
 But it's possible its superclass is hooked which can also affect this class.
 With this conjecture, we kept digging.
 Finially, the answer surfaced!
 By removing or commenting the code that hooking `UIViewController`, the app didn't crash when login via QQ.
 So far, we were definitely sure the crash was involved by `Aspects` framework.

 <p align="center">